What is scabies

 Scabies is one of the most common dermatological conditions in the world, accounting for a substantial proportion of skin disease in developing countries.
 It is caused by a highly contagious and tiny mite that burrows into the skin.
 Aulus Cornelius Celsus (25 BC – 50 AD) the Roman encyclopedist and medical writer is credited with naming “scabies” after the Latin ‘scabere’ (to scratch).

 Scabies mites burrow under the upper layer of the skin laying their eggs, resulting in intense itching.
-The clinical features of common scabies are papules or burrows in typical locations, including the web spaces of the fingers and toes, wrists, buttocks, breasts in females, and genitals.
+The common signs of scabies are papules or burrows in typical locations, such as the web spaces of the fingers and toes, wrists, buttocks, breasts in females, and genitals.
 Young children and the elderly may have more widespread locations, including palms, soles and scalp.
 The itching and rash cause poor sleep, stigma and social exclusion, absenteeism from education and employment, resulting in reduced learning potential for children and economic impact for families and communities.

 Crusted scabies is a severe form of scabies.
 It is characterized by thick crusts over the skin, and in severe cases deep fissures.
 In contrast to common scabies, crusted scabies may not be itchy.